syncfusion-content/flutter-docs/Flutter/chart/zoom-pan.md

 ## Maximum zoom level

-The [`maximumZoomLevel`]() property defines the maximum zoming level.
-Zooming will be stopped after reached this value.
+The [`maximumZoomLevel`]() property defines the maximum zooming level.
+Zooming will be stopped after reaching this value.
 This defaults to null.

 {% highlight dart %}